-Ever since I got rid of almost all my 200+ physical books when I started my decluttering journey, I’ve been consuming knowledge and information from eBooks, podcasts and audiobooks.
+Ever since I got rid of almost all my 200+ physical books when I started my decluttering journey, I’ve been consuming knowledge and information from eBooks, podcasts, and audiobooks.
 I love audios though because I can listen to them when I commute.
 But I’m tired of having to synch my eBooks and audiobooks from Mac to my phone.
-I also had to manually search for them in various different websites.
-I love convenience and I want it all in one apps, you know, like how I like one-stop shopping.
+I also had to manually search for them on various different websites.
+I love the convenience and I want it all in one app, you know, like how I like one-stop shopping.

-Early this year, I asked in Facebook if anyone uses any audiobook apps and if they can recommend me a good one.
+Early last year in 2019, I asked on Facebook if anyone uses any audiobook apps and if they can recommend me a good one.
 I’ve heard of Audible so it was no surprise majority of them recommended it.
-One comment thought caught my attention: “If you’re a fast listener, Scribd gives u unlimited access for a fixed fee every month”
+One comment though caught my attention: “If you’re a fast listener, Scribd gives u unlimited access for a fixed fee every month”

-One month membership is US$8.99 (approx. RM37.90 depending on the currency rate.)
-I subscribed to a full year membership via Apple at RM 329.90 so it’s only RM 27.50 per month.
+One month membership is US$8.99.
+I subscribed to a full year membership via Apple at $84.99 so it’s about $7.10 per month.
 What a steal!

 Once subscribed, you get access to their library of:

 - Snapshots – summarized version of books with only key insights from the books.

 - Documents – uploaded by Scribd users.